nathanpuma/nathanpuma/README.md

-# Hi there, I'm [Your Name] 👋
+# Hi there, I'm Nathan👋

 ## 👨‍💻 About Me
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on working as a Front End Developer Intern at 55 Tech
-- 🌱 I’m learning ...
-- 💬 Ask me about ...
+- 🌱 I major in Computer Science at the University of Sydney
-- 📫 How to reach me: [Email](mailto:your-email@example.com)
+- 📫 How to reach me: nathanpuma02@gmail.com(mailto:nathanpuma@gmail.com)

 ## 🛠️ Skills
 - Programming: JavaScript, Python, ...